mebble/ellipro-reverse-eng/README.md

     ```
 3. Visit `http://localhost:5000/epitope.popup.out.html?epitope=0&no=0` in your browser

+The query string `epitope=0&no=0` in the URL refers to the particular epitope you want to render.

+- `epitope=0` refers to the predicted *linear* epitopes
+- `epitope=1` refers to the predicted *discontinuous* epitopes
+- `no=i` refers to the i'th epitope of either group (linear or discontinuous).
+This is 0-indexed i.e. 0 refers to the first epitope, 1 refers to the second, and so on.

-The query params `epitope=0&no=0` in the URL refer to the particular epitope you want to render.
-Here, it's the first epitope.
-Changing it to `epitope=0&no=1` will render the second epitope.
-Look at the `session` variable in the `epitope.popup.out.html` file to know how this works.
+For example, `epitope=0&no=1` will render the second linear epitope whereas `epitope=1&no=1` will render the second discontinuous epitope.
+Look at the `session` variable in the `epitope.popup.out.html` file to know how many epitopes of each group are available for the given protein.

 You can now view the rendered proteins and their epitopes!